gamblevore/speedie/Documentation/MessageClass.md

 Comparing Jeebox to [lxml2's tree.h](https://gitlab.gnome.org/GNOME/libxml2/-/blob/master/include/libxml/tree.h), we can see their `xmlNode` takes at least 116 bytes (with no attributes on a node).
 Given how their allocator works (it allocates dynamic lengths) their xmlNode must take at least 128 bytes.

-My node, is at least half theirs, quite efficient!
+My node's size, is at least half theirs!
 In addition to that lxml2 is actually very "memory efficient" compared to most popular XML parsers.
 If theirs is efficient, mine is super efficient.

 And that's just an XML parser that I am comparing Jeebox to!
 AST Parsers are often more complex than XML parsers.
 Jeebox does both... data and code, at probably half the cost per node.
 In addition to being a very expressive format meaning you usually need less nodes anyhow.